 Rundown: The Sawnee Mountain Preserve is 963 acres of beauty with a focus on conservancy that includes an interactive visitor center, 11 miles of awesome hiking trails, a cool “treehouse” in the woods, and picnic areas.
 They host special programs, like tree climbing and a climbing tower (extra cost), and guided hikes and craft workshops (free!).
 They also have camps, and homeschool and preschool programs.
 Our favorite part about the visitor center was watching the bees make their honey – so neat!

-Why you should go: The hike to the famous “Indian Seats!”
+Why you should go: The hike to the famous Indian Seats is a must.
 The Indian Seats is a natural rock formation at the top of the trail, where you can enjoy the beautiful views of the north Georgia mountains.
-Definitely worth the trip!

 Location/Tips: Located in Cumming.
 Dogs are not allowed on the trails or in the preserve.
 The visitor center is closed on Sunday.

 Rundown: The Blue Heron Nature Preserve is super awesome, mostly because it’s located in Buckhead!
 It’s definitely a hidden gem.
 BHNP offers a 3-mile Blueway Trail, which allows visitors to experience 30 acres of woodlands, wetlands, riparian areas, and meadows – all without leaving the city.
 This small loop trail is kid-friendly, dog-friendly, and offers awesome wildlife viewing – with beavers, deer, birds, and turtles being spotted here.

 They offer camps during school breaks and in the summer, and they host homeschooling programs during the school year.
 They also host all sorts of neat events – like guided family-friendly hikes.
 And they recently built a new wildlife blind, for optimal animal viewing.